We need pollinators…and they need us!

 This is the case for bees – like the hundreds of species of native bees that pollinate so many of our food crops – as well as iconic species like the monarch butterfly.
 The good news is, we can help!
 Creating habitat for pollinators in your yard or school garden is one important action you can take to help them thrive.

-Below is some information about our Milkweed for Monarchs program, as well as collaborative work we are involved with to support pollinator health.
+Below is some information about the collaborative work we are involved with to support pollinator health.

 San Diego Pollinator Alliance

 The RCD is a founding member of the San Diego Pollinator Alliance (SDPA), a group of organizations and agencies working together to protect pollinators in San Diego County.
-Other members include Butterfly Farms, Sky Mountain Permaculture, the California Native Plant Society – San Diego Chapter, US Fish & Wildlife Partners for Fish & Wildlife Program, and the Natural Resources Conservation Service, Earth Discovery Institute, River Partners, San Diego Zoo Wildlife Alliance, and the San Diego Natural History Museum.
+Other members include Butterfly Farms, Sky Mountain Permaculture, the California Native Plant Society – San Diego Chapter, US Fish & Wildlife Partners for Fish & Wildlife Program, the Natural Resources Conservation Service, Earth Discovery Institute, River Partners, San Diego Zoo Wildlife Alliance, and the San Diego Natural History Museum.
 The SDPA aims to increase native pollinator habitat and awareness about pollinator-friendly practices throughout San Diego County through outreach, education, and on-the-ground programs.

 The SDPA hosts a thriving demonstration pollinator habitat at the San Diego County Fair called the Pollinator Pathway.
 Built in 2015, it is now a permanent feature within the Fair’s Infield Farm.
-The Pollinator Pathway is open every day of the Fair (all of the month of June until July 4 each year).
+The Pollinator Pathway is open every day of the Fair (annually during June and early July).
 If you are visiting the Fair, stop by and learn about low water use, California native plants that provide essential habitat for our hardworking pollinators.
 The exhibit also features a butterfly free-flight house and a honey bee display.
 We are always open to hearing from schools or other sites that would like to host a demonstration habitat – please get in touch if you would like to get involved!